lemonyte/terminal-snake/readme.md

 ```

 The `auto` flag will let the snake control itself.
-The `speed` option controls the starting speed of the snake in updates per second.
+The `speed` option controls the speed of the game in updates per second.
+A value of 0 translates to no delay, so the game will run as fast as possible.

 ### Controls